melonparfait/lambdabot/README.md

 # lambdabot
 A Discord bot that hosts Wavelength games over chat.
-There is both a Javascript and a Python implementation.
+There is both a Javascript (TODO: and a Python implementation).

 ## Prerequisites
 1. [Create a bot](https://discordjs.guide/preparations/setting-up-a-bot-application.html#creating-your-bot) (you can skip this if you already have access to a bot)